top of page

 All About the Red Nose Reader Program

 The Red Nose Reader program promotes literacy, kindness, empathy, and respect for diversity through the art of clowning.
-During a visit, a certified Red Nose Reader will read a story, share a message, and playfully interact with the students.
+During a visit, a certified Red Nose Reader reads a story, shares a message, and playfully interacts with the students.
 Come and learn all about the Red Nose Reader program and how you too can help build a positive image that real clowns are caring, helpful, and kind people who want to spread joy and laughter.
+(Oh, and Jane says there will be cookies and other treats!)

 Tricia Manuel